 What is United Way of Greater Cleveland?

 United Way of Greater Cleveland is a local, independent nonprofit organization and the largest private-sector funder of health and human services in our community.
-United Way advances education, income and health in our community by mobilizing community members to give, advocate and volunteer.
+United Way advances education, financial stability, health and basic needs in our community by mobilizing community members to give, advocate and volunteer.

 What does United Way do besides raise and allocate funds?

 No other organization is better equipped to lead our community toward a better future for all.
-United Way of Greater Cleveland is dedicated to changing lives today and tomorrow.
+For 104 years, United Way of Greater Cleveland has been dedicated to improving lives.
 In addition to strategically investing in programs to serve those in need, United Way is keeping a watchful eye on the needs of our community.
 Education is one of the most effective ways to address poverty and United Way is investing in programs to help ensure our youth succeed in school.
 United Way also invests in families to help them achieve and maintain financial stability.
 And United Way is committed to helping our community access the resources for good health.
 United Way is dedicated to:

-- Effective Impact Strategies: United Way of Greater Cleveland’s 150 Community Impact volunteers make investment decisions grounded in research and aligned with the health and human service needs in our community.
-The impact strategies are concentrated in education, income and health and designed to create a better future for all.
+- Effective Impact Strategies: United Way of Greater Cleveland’s 90 Community Impact volunteers make investment decisions grounded in research and aligned with the health and human service needs in our community.
+The impact strategies are concentrated in education, financial stability, health and basic needs and are designed to create a better future for all.

 - Linkages to Community Resources: United Way 2-1-1, a free information and referral line, helps people in need find health and human service assistance, seven days a week, 24 hours a day.

 - Community Problem Solving: United Way serves as a focal point for a system of services to meet human care needs.
 United Way volunteers work as catalysts to pull key parties together from other human care organizations, foundations and the government to spearhead efforts to address critical problems ranging from helping kids graduate to caring for the elderly.

 Who runs United Way?